 The survey consists in a questionnaire administered to 1758 persons (as well as interviews and focus groups), we conclude that almost half of the population has had legal problems in the last five years, and that these have largely gone unresolved due to a lack of legal awareness in society and the underperformance of justice sector institutions.
 This is particularly true for members of disadvantaged groups, including the poor, those with a low level of formal education, the Roma, members of the LGBTI community, victims of domestic violence and others.

-For full access to the Policy and Issue Brief: Engagement with Customary and Informal Justice Systems, kindly follow the link.
+For full access to the Survey on Access to Justice in Albania, please follow the link.